anabxalves/anabxalves/README.md

 - :books: Currently coursing my 2nd semester of Computer Science at CESAR School.

-- :computer: Learning C and Django.
+- :computer: Learning C, Haskell, Python, Django, Css and Html.

 - :zap: In my free time, I volunteer at MUNs and practice sports and music.